Privacy Settings Is a Lack of Sales Process Limiting Your Income? - Beyond the Chaos

 Lack of Sales Process Limiting Your Income?

-Acquiring a new client is tough when you’re a service professional.
 After you’ve identified a lead, you need to walk them through your sales process and sell your services.
-Besides those big-picture things, you have to also:
+Besides those big-picture things, you also have to:

 • contact them initially